 I have developing and re-imagined narratives between the two sets of work in the form of a gallery-based installation, a dérive on my part, with text, notes, archive material, video and ‘rediscovered’ artefacts from the Gearing family archive, supporting the photographic work.

 A book chronicling the project, published by Axis Projects in collaboartion with Dewi Lewis Publishing, also features a literary essay on Gearing by George Szirtes, the Faber and TS Eliot prize-winning author.

-Parallel to this exhibition ‘Place’, a series of local engagements with contemporary groups touched by aspects of the archive and rediscovered stories will also be presented.
+Parallel to this exhibition, ‘Place’, a series of local engagements with contemporary groups touched by aspects of the archive and rediscovered stories will also be presented.
 Through sharing the stories and images and using Sydney’s original camera in the process, I’ve encountered and uncovered further connections to the archive.

-The exhibition and local engagement has received funding from an Arts Council National Lottery Project Grant, with additional financial assistance from The Elephant Trust and Williamson Art Gallery & Museum.
+The exhibition and local engagement received funding from an Arts Council National Lottery Project Grant, with additional financial assistance from The Elephant Trust and Williamson Art Gallery & Museum.